 This is the story of a girl named Hadassah who lost both her parents at a very young age.
 She did not have a mother-figure who can teach her how to act like a fine young woman.
 But thanks to her cousin, who adopted her and took her as his own daughter, Hadassah had a little father-figure that taught her the ways of God throughout her childhood.
 And this young innocent girl became a great woman of character.

-Let us find out how Hadassah is People Just Like You.
+Let us find out how Hadassah is People Just Like Us.

 Hadassah’s Back story